-However, trying to sell a home For Sale by Owner (FSBO) can be tough.
+However, trying to sell a home For Sale by Owner (FSBO) isn’t entirely free.
 It will cost you a lot of time and energy.

 In the end, selling a house without a real estate agent isn’t worth it for most homeowners in Nebraska.
 Especially considering there are low commission real estate companies that offer professional assistance for a lower cost.